-Prerequisites: EXPL 200 or permission, an approved learning contract, permission of Office of Experiential Programs, designation of an appropriate academic advisor, and a site supervisor the internship, the student works regularly with a faculty supervisor, the Office of Experiential Programs, and a site supervisor who guides the learning process.
+Prerequisites: EXPL 200 or permission, an approved learning contract, permission of Office of Experiential Programs, designation of an appropriate academic advisor, and a site supervisor

+Description: An internship allows the student to put theory into practice.
+The student applies classroom experiences to the workplace at an off-site placement, where ideas are tested and competencies and skills are developed.
+Throughout the internship, the student works regularly with a faculty supervisor, the Office of Experiential Programs, and a site supervisor who guides the learning process.
 The student integrates the collective observations, analyses, and reflections of the experiential team into an internship portfolio that showcases the accomplishments of the experience.
 The unique portfolio is constructed throughout the internship and represents the evolutionary and dynamic nature of the learning process.
 Offered as needed.